Burns Philp: Expansion of business

 In the second half of the 20th century, Burns Philp became involved in the production and distribution of food ingredients and consumer branded food, beverage and related products.
 The Group operated internationally, with leading products and brands enjoying significant market shares in each of its principal markets.
 Its product ranges included packaged bread and other baked goods, snack foods, breakfast cereals, edible oils, and meal components.

 In the 1970s the management expanded the business through acquisitions and by the early 1980s, Burns Philp was a conglomerate that controlled over 200 companies involved in about 100 separate industries.
 The diversification put financial strain on the company, as nearly all of the companies in the group were not profitable.
 Beginning in 1984, the management began to restructure the group to focus on retail hardware stores and food ingredients, and acquired yeast and fermentation related businesses, such as vinegar production, in Europe and the United States.
 It became the largest supplier of yeast and vinegar in the world.
 In the 1990s, Burns Philp expanded into the spices and seasonings sector and became the second largest supplier of spices and seasonings in the North American market.
 However, the competition with McCormick & Company developed into an intense price war, which damaged the profitability of the company.
 On 24 September 1997, Burns Philp announced a writedown of its herbs and spice assets from AUD$850m to AUD$150m, and started to sell the herbs and spices business in order to focus on its core yeast operation.
 Burns Philp sold the corporate headquarters in Bridge Street, Sydney.

 One of the most significant subsidiaries of the business in terms of profit was Goodman Fielder, Australasia’s largest baker, which was floated in an IPO (initial public offering).
 In 2007 Burns, Philp sold its remaining 20% stake in Goodman Fielder for NZ$676 million.

 Change of control

 Since 1997 New Zealand businessman Graeme Hart has had an interest in Burns, Philp.
 He has been on the Board of Directors since 1997 and Chairman since 2004.

 In December 2006 Hart acquired the remaining 42% of Burns Philp he didn't already own and the company was delisted on 20 December 2006.
-After the sale of its yeast and spices business to UK firm Associated British Foods, Uncle Tobys to Nestlé for NZ$1.1bn, Bluebird Foods to PepsiCo for NZ$245 million, and its NZ$676 million 20% stake in Goodman Fielder the company became largely a cashed up shell.
+After the sale of its yeast and spices business to UK firm Associated British Foods, Uncle Tobys to Nestlé for NZ$1.1bn, Bluebird Foods to PepsiCo for NZ$245 million, and its NZ$676 million 20% stake in Goodman Fielder the company became largely a shell.
 Burns Philp is wholly owned by Hart's private investment company Rank Group Limited.